orsonteodoro/oiledmachine-overlay/SECURITY.md

 * [2] When an ebuild has multiple hardening listed, it means it is additive but security-critical means to apply all of them based on the tolerance level.
 * [3] Users can control the tolerance level per package or the systemwide default.
-The systemwide default can be controled by adding and controlling CFLAGS_HARDENED_TOLERANCE or RUSTFLAGS_HARDENED_TOLERANCE to /etc/portage/make.conf.
+The systemwide default can be changed by adding and controlling the CFLAGS_HARDENED_TOLERANCE or RUSTFLAGS_HARDENED_TOLERANCE in /etc/portage/make.conf.
 The per-package override can be controlled by CFLAGS_HARDENED_TOLERANCE_USER or RUSTFLAGS_HARDENED_TOLERANCE_USER and adding the line to /etc/portage/package.env.
 * [4] In a realtime-safe configuration, it is recommended to use